MG1 Guidelines for miners: mining approval processes in South Australia (PDF 1.3 MB)

 Version 2.0 August 2015

-The generic PEPR for low impact mineral exploration in South Australia has been developed by the Department of State Development's Mineral Resources Division to ensure that low impact activities are conducted in a manner that will reduce any potential environmental impacts and facilitate the approval process.
+The generic PEPR for low impact mineral exploration in South Australia has been developed by the Department for Energy and Mining to ensure that low impact activities are conducted in a manner that will reduce any potential environmental impacts and facilitate the approval process.

 These guidelines describe the scope of low impact exploration activities, relevant environmental aspects, land access and/or consultation requirements, and management of environmental impacts.